caseyanderson/text_processing/potus_inaugural_address_analysis.md

 ![](/imgs/most_common.png)

 Running `freak.most_common(1)` currently returns `'and', 72`.
-If one wanted to exclude certain words (like "and") from the corpus, one could analyze the parts of speech of each word and then eliminate all articles, for example.
+If one wanted to exclude certain words (like "and") from the corpus, one could analyze the parts of speech of each word and then eliminate all articles and conjunctions, for example.

 ```python
 words = nltk.pos_tag(corpus)